-ANZ is committed to first reducing and then offsetting the carbon emissions from our operations.
+ANZ is committed to measuring, then reducing, and lastly offsetting the carbon emissions from our operations.
 We do this by:

-- Reducing our carbon emissions with specific targets for reductions in those areas that represent the most significant impact, i.e. premises energy and travel; and
+- Reducing our carbon emissions with specific targets for reductions in those areas that represent the most significant impact, (ie. premises energy and air travel); and

 ANZ's greenhouse gas emissions for 2012 were 314,000 tonnes CO2-e.
 Australia and NZ operations account for nearly 80% of ANZ's total carbon emissions and, as such, have been the focus of emission reduction targets to-date.